Camp McCain Training Center

 Base Background

 Camp McCain is a 13,000-acre training site that was established in 1942.
 The site was initially used as a bombing range, later becoming a maneuver training area and prisoner of war camp.
 The base is currently an Army National Guard training facility.
-They mainly focus on tank and artillery training, as well as general training operations.
+It mainly focuses on tank and artillery training, as well as general training operations.

 Known Toxins